TheVig (VIG) Trading 16.3% Lower Over Last Week

-TheVig (VIG) traded up 4.1% against the dollar during the 24 hour period ending at 17:00 PM Eastern on September 4th.
-Over the last seven days, TheVig has traded 16.3% lower against the dollar.
-TheVig has a market capitalization of $772,961.47 and $11.00 worth of TheVig was traded on exchanges in the last day.
-One TheVig coin can currently be purchased for about $0.0009 or 0.00000004 BTC on popular exchanges.
+TheVig (VIG) traded 4.1% higher against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on September 8th.
+In the last seven days, TheVig has traded 16.3% lower against the U.S. dollar.
+TheVig has a total market capitalization of $772,961.47 and approximately $11.00 worth of TheVig was traded on exchanges in the last day.
+One TheVig coin can currently be bought for $0.0009 or 0.00000004 BTC on major exchanges.

 - NubisCoin (NUBIS) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-It is usually not presently possible to purchase alternative cryptocurrencies such as TheVig directly using U.S. dollars.
-Investors seeking to acquire TheVig should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TheVig using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as TheVig directly using US dollars.
+Investors seeking to trade TheVig should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TheVig using one of the exchanges listed above.

 Receive News & Updates for TheVig Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TheVig and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.